Namárië: Donald Swann

 Namárië was set to music by Donald Swann with Tolkien's help: Swann proposed a setting, but Tolkien replied that he had a different setting in mind, and hummed a Gregorian chant.
 Swann took this up, feeling that it worked perfectly with the poem, commenting:

 The sheet music and an audio recording are in their 1967 book The Road Goes Ever On.
 The setting is in the key of A major and in 4/4 time.
 A separate recording survives of Tolkien singing the poem to a Gregorian chant.
 Gill Gleeson, writing in Mallorn, states that it has the quality of an "improvisatory plainsong for voice and (melodic) instrument, a self-contained unharmonised melody."
 She describes it as "finely balanced in proportion, and held in tension between two modal scales", with the reciting-note C# as a "pivot".
 She likens the instrumental mode to a "descending melodic minor scale" in F#, with the vocal mode in A major.

 The Tolkien Ensemble

-Between 1997 and 2005, the Danish Tolkien Ensemble published four CDs featuring every poem from The Lord of the Rings, amongst them two versions of "Namárië", both composed by the ensemble leader Caspar Reiff.
-The first, sung by the Danish Mezzo-soprano Signe Asmussen, sets the original Quenya text to music; the second version features the English translation spoken by the actor Christopher Lee (who played Saruman in the movies).
+Between 1997 and 2005, the Danish Tolkien Ensemble published four CDs featuring every poem from The Lord of the Rings.
+The recordings included two versions of "Namárië", both composed by the ensemble leader Caspar Reiff.
+They are both on the album An Evening in Rivendell, sung by the Danish Mezzo-soprano Signe Asmussen.
+One sets the original Quenya text to music; the other features the English translation.